nextpyp/pyp/docs/workshop/dhvi/dhvi_day4.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  In this session we learned how to run on-the-fly pre-processing in ``nextPYP``:
+  In this session, we learned how to run on-the-fly pre-processing in ``nextPYP``:

   * Continuously monitor raw data folder for incoming tilt-series